vvanhee/Google-Local-Search-iOS/README.markdown

         }
     }

+*The above will give you a NSMutableArray of GoogleLocalObjects which you can use at will (to annotate your map, for example, as illustrated above).
+See the GoogleLocalObject class for details about the variables these objects contain -- briefly, they contain a CLLocationCoordinate2d coordinate with latitude and longitude, the full address, a subtitle which is set to the address by default, and a phone number for the business if available.*

     - (void) googleLocalConnection:(GoogleLocalConnection *)conn didFailWithError:(NSError *)error
     {
         UIAlertView *alert = [[UIAlertView alloc] initWithTitle:@"Error finding place - Try again" message:[error localizedDescription] delegate:nil cancelButtonTitle:@"OK" otherButtonTitles: nil];